 Half and half makes it rich and creamy.

 Add ice, cover tightly with the lid and agitate the shaker at least 8-10 times until the outside of the container is well chilled.
+The shaker should feel icy cold in your hand and have a bit of frost on the outside.

 Pour into a stemmed serving glass (preferably one that’s been resting in the freezer).
 A martini glass is fine for this, but I prefer a coupe glass because there’s less likelihood of spilling — martini glasses are notorious for inadvertent drips and splatters (either on your person or an unsuspecting friend) and what’s the point of making a sophisticated drink if you’re wearing it down your front?
 Am-I-Right?